UoB-HPC/SNAP-OpenMP/README.md

 SNAP: SN (Discrete Ordinates) Application Proxy
 ===============================================

 This is an in development port of the SNAP application using OpenMP 4.0.

-There are a number of flags at the top of the Makefile:
+There are a number of options you can pass in or change at the top of the Makefile:

 * DBG = < yes | no >
     - turns on debugging flags